 - If you pay the full amount within one calendar month of the CCJ being issued, it won't be recorded

 If recorded, your CCJ will remain on the register for six years.
 Anyone can check the public register for a small fee – they'll be able to see your name and address, the case and court number, and the amount of money owed.
 This CCJ check won’t show them who you owe the money to.

 How will a CCJ affect my credit profile?

-How long does a CCJ stay on your credit file?
+How long does a CCJ stay on your credit report?

 If you want to get an idea of how a CCJ is affecting your ability to get credit, check your Experian Credit Score.
 This is a number between 0-999 that reflects your credit information.
 The higher it is, the better your chances of being approved for credit.

 Can I remove a CCJ from my credit report?

-You can ask us and the other two credit reference agencies to remove a CCJ from your credit profile if you can prove that:
+You can ask us and the other two credit reference agencies to remove a CCJ from your credit report if you can prove that:

 - You paid the full amount within one calendar month of the CCJ being issued